What is academic integrity?

 Penn State University Academic Policy 49-20 provides the following information regarding academic integrity:

 - Academic Integrity is the pursuit of scholarly activity in an open, honest and responsible manner.

 Academic integrity is a basic guiding principle for all academic activity at The Pennsylvania State University, and all members of the University community are expected to act in accordance with this principle.
 Consistent with this expectation, the University's Code of Conduct states that all students should act with personal integrity, respect other students' dignity, rights and property, and help create and maintain an environment in which all can succeed through the fruits of their efforts.

-- Three full-time faculty members—one of whom with tenure serve as chair for a minimum two-year term.
+- Three full-time faculty members (one of whom with tenure serves as chair for a minimum two-year term)

 - Two students in degree status

-- Director of Academic Affairs (DAA), serving as ex-officio non-voting member and provider of administrative support.
+- Director of Academic Affairs (DAA) (who serves as an ex-officio, non-voting member and provider of administrative support)